 This girl's closet took about 4.5 hours.
 You can visualize two 4x2x8 boxes side by side inside the closet.

 If you want to calculate a room with clutter more than 2' away from the wall just use your 4x2x8 box like a template to visually cover what you see.
 You can use it upright (yellow) or lay it on its side (orange).

 For example, the wall of this garage looks like it would be approximately four 4x2x8 boxes (8 hours) plus another two 4x2x8 boxes on their side for the items in front (4 hours) for a total of twelve hours.
 To clarify, this guide creates an approximate average of total number of hours the project will take, not how long it would take to look at the contents of each 4x2x8 box.

 In this case, the file cabinet on the wall is deep and each drawer is full of paperwork.
-Plus most of the eight white boxes are also full of paperwork.
-Typically a long file drawer takes about 1 to 1.5 hours per drawer if you look at each piece of paper.
-So that will add about twelve hours of labor.
+Plus, most of the eight white boxes are also full of paperwork.
+Typically, a long file drawer takes about 1 to 1.5 hours per drawer if you look at each piece of paper.
+In this example that will add about twelve additional hours of labor.
 If the client did the paperwork on their own between organizing sessions it would greatly reduce the labor expense.
 However, paperwork is often the thing that people need the most help with.
 Working with your organizer to come up with a plan of action will help you feel like you're making progress, but not getting overwhelmed.